 - High School & Undergraduate Summer Internships - Application deadline: TBA

-All Visiting Scholarship and Graduate Fellowship applications must be endorsed by a Field Museum curator.
-Preference is given to projects related to the collections strength or research interests of a Field Museum curator.
-All applicants for a visiting scholarship or a graduate fellowship must specify the Field Museum curator who will write a letter in support of the applicant’s project.
-Applicants must contact an appropriate curator at The Field Museum before submitting their application.
-Please note that Field Museum curators travel frequently, sometimes for extended time periods.
-Contact the appropriate Field Museum curator well in advance of the application deadline.
+All visiting Scholarship and Bass Senior Fellowship applications must be endorsed by a Field Museum scientific sponsor.
+All Graduate Fellowship applications must be endorsed by a Field Museum curator.
+Preference is given to projects related to the collections strength or research interests of a Field Museum curator or other scientific sponsor.
+All applicants that require endorsement must specify the Field Museum curator or other scientific sponsor who will write a letter in support of the applicant’s project.
+Applicants must contact an appropriate sponsor at The Field Museum before submitting their application.
+Please note that Field Museum staff can travel frequently, sometimes for extended time periods.
+Contact the appropriate Field Museum sponsor well in advance of the application deadline.

 Applications for the DNA Discovery Center's Residency programs will require on-line applications (see the programming sites linked to above).
 Letters of recommendation from a teacher or other reference are required, so please plan accordingly.

-Additional information can be obtained by contacting the Chair of the Scholarship Committee or DNAprograms@fieldmuseum.org.
+Additional information can be obtained by contacting the Chair of the Research and Scholarship Funding Committee or DNAprograms@fieldmuseum.org.
 The Field Museum 1400 S. Lake Shore Drive Chicago, IL 60605